EPCCed/archer-gpu-course/section-2.02/README.md

 ### Error handling

-Errors occuring in the kernel execution are also asynchronous, which can cause some confusion.
+Errors occurring in the kernel execution are also asynchronous, which can cause some confusion.
 As a result, one will sometimes see this
 usage:
 ```